First Test: The little things that led to India’s big defeat against England in Chennai

 Team selection

 Washington batted well in the first innings and without his knock, India’s margin of defeat could perhaps have been even bigger but what about his bowling?
-Nadeem toiled manfully but he was coming into the match without any red-ball cricket under his belt.
+Nadeem toiled but he was coming into the match without any red-ball cricket under his belt.
 Kohli felt that they were unable to execute their plans.

 First innings